ywkaras/trafficserver/doc/developer-guide/api/functions/TSHttpTxnParentProxySet.en.rst

 Description
 ===========

-The string :arg:`hostname` is copied into the :c:type:`TSHttpTxn`.
-You can modify or delete the string after calling :c:func:`TSHttpTxnParentProxySet`.
+The string :arg:`hostname` is copied into the :cpp:type:`TSHttpTxn`.
+You can modify or delete the string after calling :cpp:func:`TSHttpTxnParentProxySet`.